Canada Pension Plan (CPP)

 You have to deduct CPP contributions from an employee's pensionable earnings if that employee:

 - is in pensionable employment during the year; and

 - is not considered to be disabled under the CPP or the Quebec Pension Plan (QPP); and

 - is 18 to 70 years old even if the employee is receiving a CPP or QPP retirement pension.
 Exception: do not deduct CPP if the employee is 65 to 70 years old, and gives you Form CPT30, Election to Stop Contributing to the Canada Pension Plan, or Revocation of a Prior Election with parts A, B and C completed.

 Employment in Quebec

-Quebec employers deduct QPP contributions instead of CPP contributions.
+Quebec employers deduct the Quebec Pension Plan (QPP) contributions instead of CPP contributions.

 For more information on deducting and remitting the QPP, see Guide TP-1015.G-V, Guide for Employers: Source Deductions and Contributions, which you can get from Revenu Québec.